box/developer.box.com/content/guides/sso-identities-and-app-users/2-create-app-user.md

 To create a new Box managed user with an `external_app_user_id` association to a SSO user record you will need two pieces of information from the SSO
 provider:

 * Email (required): The unique email from the SSO user record.
-* Name (optional): To maintain uniformity between the records, the SSO user name may be extracted to associate with the Box user record.
+* Name (optional): To maintain uniformity between the records, the SSO user may be extracted to associate with the Box user record.

 Once available, make a request to create a new managed user, supplying the SSO user record email address for the login.